Black hole superradiant instability from ultralight spin-2 fields

 {{\bf{\em Massive spin-2 fields around spinning BHs.}}} A massive tensor field cannot be trivially coupled to gravity~\cite{Hinterbichler:2011tt,deRham:2014zqa} and, at the nonlinear level, there is a unique way to couple two dynamical tensors~\cite{deRham:2010kj,Hassan:2011hr,Hassan:2011zd}.
 On a curved, Ricci-flat\cite{deSitter}, spacetime $g_{ab}$, the unique action to cubic order in the spin-2 fields has been derived in Ref.~\cite{Babichev:2016bxi} and schematically reads

-where $G_{ab}$ and $H_{ab}$ are the canonically normalized mass eigenstates describing a massless and a massive spin-2 field, respectively, ${\cal L}_{\rm GR}$ is the Einstein-Hilbert Lagrangian truncated at quadratic order, ${\cal L}_{\rm cubic}$ (to be discussed later on) is a complicated interaction term that depends either linearly on $G_{ab}$ and quadratically on $H_{ab}$, or cubically on $G_{ab}$ and $H_{ab}$ independently.
+where $G_{ab}$ and $H_{ab}$ are the canonically normalized mass eigenstates describing a massless and a massive spin-2 field, respectively, ${\cal L}_{\rm GR}$ is the Einstein-Hilbert Lagrangian truncated at quadratic order, ${\cal L}_{\rm cubic}$ (to be discussed in the Appendix) is a complicated interaction term that depends either linearly on $G_{ab}$ and quadratically on $H_{ab}$, or cubically on $G_{ab}$ and $H_{ab}$ independently.

 To the zeroth order in the massive field $H_{ab}$, the field equations reduce to $R_{ab}(g)=0$ and we consistently assume a background Kerr metric, although our computation does not depend on the details of the background and should be valid also for different solutions that might exist in bimetric theories~\cite{Brito:2013xaa,Babichev:2015xha}.
 To first order, the linearized field equations describing the five physical degrees of freedom of a massive spin-2 perturbation read~\cite{Brito:2013wya,Mazuet:2018ysa}